 The left-hand point break at Punta Zicatela

-Laguna Manialtepec an impressive 6km long lagoon just 30-minutes north of Puerto Escondido.
-Most famous for its many different species of birds, local wildlife and the bio-luminescent plankton that can be seen only at nighttime.
+Laguna Manialtepec is an impressive 6 km lagoon just 30-minutes north of Puerto Escondido.
+Most famous for its many different species of birds, local wildlife, and the bio-luminescent plankton that can be seen only at nighttime.

 The best way to activate the strange phosphorescent glow is to run your hand through the water and the plankton will start to sparkle like stars in the night sky.